groveale/spfx-archive/Readme.md

 * Azure Storage Account     (Storage tier)
 * Key Vault                 (Certificate storage)

 The front end to the solution could easily be swapped out to something else, a script, a bot even a PowerAutoamte trigger.
 The SPFx List extension simply posts a data payload to the Azure Function to identify the file that should be archived.
+Anything that can replicate this functionality can be used.

 ## App Registration